 The bottom line is that this allowance strategy shapes behavior through positive reinforcement by empowering children to make real decisions.

 In the end, this mom learned that it wasn’t about the money at all.

 Lynne Finch helps parents teach their kids about money from piggy banks to online banking.
-“It’s time to teach the kids how to manage money they can’t see or touch,” says the author of The No-Cash Allowance.
-Follow Lynne’s common sense approach for teaching children that money is a number with kids as young as pre-school and continuing through high school.
+Buy The No-Cash Allowance today and follow her common sense approach for teaching children that money is a number.